 As a public company, we will incur significant legal, accounting and other expenses that we did not incur as a private company.
 The Sarbanes-Oxley Act of 2002 and related rules of the Securities and Exchange Commission, or SEC, and The NASDAQ Stock Market regulate corporate governance practices of public companies.
 We expect that compliance with these public company requirements will increase our costs and make some activities more time-consuming.
 For example, we will be required to adopt additional internal controls and disclosure controls and procedures.
 In addition, we will incur additional expenses associated with our SEC reporting requirements.
 A number of those requirements will require us to carry out activities we have not done previously.
-For example, under Section 404 of the Sarbanes-Oxley Act, for our annual report on Form 10-K for the year ended December 31, 2007 we will need to document and test our internal control procedures, our management will need to assess and report on our internal control over financial reporting and our independent accountants will need to issue an opinion on that assessment and the effectiveness of those issues or significant deficiency in our internal control over financial reporting), we could incur additional costs rectifying those issues, and the existence of those issues could adversely affect us, our reputation or investor perceptions of us.
-We also expect that it will be difficult and expensive to obtain director and officer liability insurance, and we may be required to accept reduced policy limits and coverage or our baset of directors or as executive officers.
-Advocacy efforts by stockholders and third parties may also prompt even more changes in governance and reporting requirements.
-We cannot predict or estimate the amount of additional costs we may incur as a result of being a public company or the timing of such costs.
+For example, under Section 404 of the Sarbanes-Oxley Act, for our annual report on Form 10-K for the year ended December 31, 2007 we will need to document and test our internal control procedures, our management will need to assess and report on our internal control over financial reporting and our independent accountants will need to issue an opinion on that assessment and the effectiveness of those controls.
+Furthermore, if we identify any issues in complying with those requirements (for example, if we or our accountants identify a material weakness or significant deficiency in our internal control over financial reporting), we could incur additional costs rectifying those issues, and the existence of those issues could adversely affect us, our reputation or investor perceptions of us.
+We also expect that it will be difficult and expensive to obtain director and officer liability insurance, and we may be required to accept reduced policy limits and coverage or incur substantially higher costs to obtain the same or similar coverage.
+As a result, it may be more difficult for us to attract and retain qualified persons to serve on our board of directors or as executive officers.
+Advocacy efforts by stockholders and third parties may also prompt even more changes in gove